Jewellery

 Professional valuations for inherited watches.
 From Rolex to Patek Philippe, assessed at Open Market Value for HMRC.

-HMRC-compliant valuations for inherited paintings, prints and sculptures.
-Assessed at Open Market Value by qualified specialists.
+HMRC-compliant probate valuations for art, paintings and sculptures.
+Oil paintings, watercolours, prints and collections assessed at Open Market Value by RICS-qualified fine art specialists.

 Professional valuations for inherited antiques and collectables.
 Furniture, ceramics, silver and more, assessed for HMRC.

-HMRC-compliant valuations for inherited classic and vintage vehicles.
-Assessed at Open Market Value by marque specialists.
+HMRC-compliant valuations for inherited paintings.
+Oil paintings, watercolours, portraits and Old Masters assessed at Open Market Value by qualified fine art specialists.

 When someone dies, their estate must be valued for Inheritance Tax purposes.
 HMRC requires a professional valuation for any single item worth over £1,500 — and the valuation must reflect Open Market Value, not insurance replacement value.